bugasmarcondes/rx-book-tracker/README.md

 - In the example, the Observable will produce books in the allBooks array that was imported at the top of the file
 - Multiple observers are observing the same observable
 - Cancelling Observable Execution with a Subscription

+## 5 Using Operators

+- It enables you to do lots of things with the data produced by observables.
+That may include manipulating and shaping the data to meet your specific needs, combining data from multiple observables, aggregating data, etc. (e.g. camera and its accessories)
+- We can use the existing ones and also create our own operators
+- Operator is a function that returns a new function, the new function takes an observable as a parameter and returns a new observable
+- Categories
+    - Transformation (produces values very different from those produced by the source)
+    - Filtering (filter)
+    - Combination (combine 1 or more observables)
+    - Utility (how, when values are produced)
+    - Conditional (based on condition)
+    - Aggregate (max, min)
+    - Multicasting (unique to subjects)
+- Example using operators